The ST4SD Python Client API

 to refer to such identifiers.

-The following sections explain how to fill the payload
+The following sections explain how to fill in the payload

 .